Australian Visa Types You Should Know in 2026

 - Skilled Nominated visa (subclass 190)

-- Skilled Work Regional visa (subclass 491)
+- Skilled Work Regional visa (Subclass 491)

 These visas require meeting specific eligibility criteria, including relevant work experience, a nominated occupation on the skilled occupation list, and certain points based on age, education, language proficiency, and more.

-B. Family Migration
+- Family Migration

 This category is for individuals who have eligible family members in Australia, such as a spouse, partner, child, or parent who is an Australian citizen, permanent resident, or eligible New Zealand citizen.